fedimint/fedimint.org-old/content/_index.md

 ## Existing projects
 We are currently aware of two efforts to build such a federated mint:
+* [MiniMint] (to be renamed to *Fedimint* [[^1]): A modular federated e-cash prototype still under heavy development written in Rust.
+It already supports all main operations (deposit/withdraw via both on-chain Bitcoin and Lightning, e-cash transfers) and comes with a rudimentary CLI client.
+Some features are still missing and blocking mainnet deployments, but the project is moving quickly.
+If you are interested in contributing [check out the GitHub repository](https://github.com/fedimint/minimint).

+## Prior art
 * [SCRIT1]: A half-finished implementation of a federated chaumian mint written in Go, developed by Frank Braun and Jonathan Logan.
   It does not implement BTC backing, but was the first public implementation.
 * SCRIT2: A reimplementation of a federated chaumian mint written in Go, supporting multiple currencies, inter-currency swap transactions, receiver- and sender-initiated half-offline transactions as well as complex multiparty transactions.
 It is in private beta and has no direct linkage with bitcoin yet.
   You can read more on [Jonathan's blog].
-* [MiniMint]: A modular federated e-cash prototype still under heavy development written in Rust.
-It already supports all main operations (deposit/withdraw via both on-chain Bitcoin and Lightning, e-cash transfers) and comes with a rudimentary CLI client.
-Some features are still missing and blocking mainnet deployments, but the project is moving quickly.
-If you are interested in contributing [check out the GitHub repository](https://github.com/fedimint/minimint).

 [Open Transactions] also deserves a honorable mention since it already allowed for the issuance of e-cash tokens backed by Bitcoin held in a multisig wallet.
 It does not appear to support threshold issuance of e-cash tokens though.